chsteinhauer/SMC-0/README.md

     * Implement configuration control panel

 * Implement functionality
+    * Detection
+        * When sound data is provided, run the detection algorithm and adjust the bandpass configuration to a default proposal
+        * Then run modification algorithm with the updated variables
+        * Save the modified data and variables in the store
+    * Modification
         * Throw events when a control component is updated
+        * Catch update event and run the modification algorithm with the updated variables
+        * Save the modified data and variables in the store

 <!--